qrst07/cloudmc-standard-kb/en/basic-concepts/environments-to-organize-workloads-and-users.md

    - Select one or more individual users from the list
    - Search for specific users
    - Add **all users** in the organization (**auto-membership**)
-   - Sdd no users to your environment (click *Skip* to proceed to the next page)
+   - Add no users to your environment (click *Skip* to proceed to the next page)
 1. For any users you've added, select an environment role.
 If you've enabled auto-membership, select a default environment role.
 1. Click *Apply* to commit the selected members.
 The users will be added.
 1. The *Initialize environment* page will appear.
 Here, you may: